 General Tips to Avoid Contracting Ransomware

-Prevention is better than cure, and both businesses and individuals must have vigilant cybersecurity methods that will prevent any type of cyberattack, including malware.
+Prevention is better than cure, and businesses and individuals must have vigilant cybersecurity methods to prevent any type of cyberattack, including malware.

 Antivirus software might not be the only way to protect your data against ransomware.
 However, having good antivirus software will decrease the risks you face on the internet from attacks that try to exploit the vulnerabilities in your system.
 Robust antivirus software that has proven to be more effective in counteracting malware includes:

 Two of the most common ways hackers get malware onto your device are by sending it as a link or attachment in an email or sneaking it into online files that people are likely to download.
-This includes even trusted senders because the person who sent you that email might already have a malware bug deployed onto their computer; hence, the hacker can insert it into sent emails.
-So, always scan links and attachments you receive by mail, and scan anything you download online before opening these files.
+This includes even trusted senders because the person who sent you that email might already have a malware bug deployed onto their computer; hence, the hacker can insert it into the sent email.
+So, always scan links and attachments you receive by mail and anything you download online before opening these files.

 Some of these programs include Cybereason RansomFree, which detects any unwanted or suspicious behaviour on your system and eliminates it.
 It also deploys bait files in folders that are considered common ransomware goals, monitors them, and effectively removes ransomware when detected in any of these folders.

-If your device comes under a ransomware attack, you can simply wipe everything, reboot your device, and start over.
+If your device is attacked by ransomware, you can simply wipe everything, reboot your device, and start over.
 You will feel much better knowing your data is safely stored on another drive.
 Several tools that can help you with offline data backup include Macrium Reflect 7 and software like Duplicati, which works great with cloud services such as Google Drive and Microsoft OneDrive.

 Authorities know ransomware attacks pose a grave danger to everyone, from the average person to the highest government-level organisation.
 This is why several government agencies and security organisations, such as the High-Tech Crime Unit of the Dutch Police, Europol, and Kaspersky, created the No More Ransom Project.
-This project is a central hub for all ransomware decryptors and practical ways of dealing with a ransomware attack.
+This project is a central hub for all ransomware decryptors and practical ways to deal with ransomware attacks.

-Additionally, cybersecurity giants Kaspersky and Avast offer free ransomware decryptors through their websites, which makes them easily accessible to help put an end to ransomware attacks.
+Additionally, cybersecurity giants Kaspersky and Avast offer free ransomware decryptors on their websites, which makes them easily accessible and helps to end ransomware attacks.

 Ransomware will continue to develop as long as cybersecurity means evolve, but the primary defence mechanism in facing this nasty bug is You!